 What Is Mobile Device Management (MDM)?

-MDM or Mobile Device Management allows IT administrators to remotely control and secure mobile devices in their IT estate, such as smartphones and tablets.
+MDM or Mobile Device Management, allows IT administrators to remotely control and secure mobile devices in their IT estate, such as smartphones and tablets.
 When it comes to asset management, mobile devices are usually a challenge due to the sheer number of them, their diversity, their mobility, and their generally closed-off nature.
-MDM software allows you to control mobile devices and their use when they are provisioned to users by applying software, processes, and security policies as well as keeping an inventory of all mobile devices.
+MDM software allows you to control mobile devices and their use when provisioned to users by applying software, processes, and security policies and keeping an inventory of all mobile devices.

 Why Mobile Device Management?

-A mobile device management tool not only manages the device inventory and provisioning but also applies processes and policies, to protect your mobile devices' data and applications, essentially taking care of mobile security from a device-centered approach.
+A mobile device management tool manages the device inventory and provisioning.
+It applies processes and policies to protect your mobile device’s data and applications, taking care of mobile security from a device-centered approach.

-Mobile devices are a diverse category, and they have their own operating systems, which are notoriously closed-off, creating a unique challenge for IT departments to include these devices in their wider asset management strategy.
-In order to guarantee network mobility and user flexibility (think BYOD) they still need to provide the same level of support, compliance, and security to end-users using their mobile devices as they would to users using classic workstations.
+Mobile devices are a diverse category.
+They have their operating systems, which are notoriously closed-off, creating a unique challenge for IT departments to include these devices in their more comprehensive asset management strategy.
+To guarantee network mobility and user flexibility (think BYOD), they still need to provide the same level of support, compliance, and security to end-users using their mobile devices as they would to users using classic workstations.

-The rising popularity of MDM is down to a number of factors, but the most important one is without a doubt the ever-increasing importance of mobile devices in the workplace.
-They allow your user a level of mobility and flexibility that simply didn't exist until a couple of years ago.
+The rising popularity of MDM is down to several factors, but the most important one is undoubtedly the ever-increasing importance of mobile devices in the workplace.
+They allow your user mobility and flexibility that didn’t exist until a few years ago.
 It allows for an easy remote working experience, using the cloud to access corporate data.

 Over the last couple of years, the use of mobile devices within corporations has increased significantly, adding another layer of complexity to your IT estate.
-This has made many organizations scramble to put a mobile device management framework in place, to guarantee security and compliance for these transient devices.
-MDM allows them to deploy device configuration, software, apps, and corporate guidelines easily, from a centralized tool.
+This has made many organizations scramble to implement a mobile device management framework to guarantee security and compliance for these transient devices.
+MDM allows them to quickly deploy device configuration, software, apps, and corporate guidelines from a centralized tool.

 With the emergence of mobile devices in the professional work-sphere came concerns about security breaches taking advantage of these newly implemented mobile devices.
-As they aren't always directly accessible in the network, they are more likely to lack essential security updates and patches for apps and firmware.
-This makes them coveted targets for malware and hackers, also due to the large quantities of data that are stored and transferred on the device.
+As they aren’t always directly accessible in the network, they are likelier to lack essential security updates and patches for apps and firmware.
+This makes them coveted targets for malware and hackers due to the large quantities of data that are stored and transferred on the device.

 Recently, management practices for mobile devices are becoming more standardized, creating a need for tools to manage them.
-They need to secure and protect their data while still allowing their employees to access essential resources.
+They must secure and protect their data while allowing employees access to essential resources.

 How Does Mobile Device Management Work?

-Mobile device management software automatically identifies devices and allows you to manage their configuration and offer remote support using a system of servers and clients or agents that you manage through a centralized management platform.
+Mobile device management software automatically identifies devices, allows you to manage their configuration, and offers remote support using a system of servers and clients or agents you work with through a centralized management platform.

 The central MDM server can live on-premise or in the cloud.
-Through the central MDM server's management console, admins can configure policies that are then pushed to the agent on the device by the server.
-The agent communicates with the device's OS through the API to apply the policies.
-In short, MDM allows your IT team to manage, service, and secure mobile devices the same as they would do classic workstations
+Through the central MDM server’s management console, admins can configure policies that are then pushed to the agent on the device by the server.
+The agent uses the API to apply the approaches to the device’s OS.
+In short, MDM allows your IT team to manage, service, and secure mobile devices the same as they would do classic workstations.

 Application Management

-An important feature of MDM is application management.
-Same as you want to control what software a user can install on their company laptop, you want to be sure that users can only install approved apps on their company mobile devices.
+An essential feature of MDM is application management.
+As you want to control what software a user can install on their company laptop, you want to be sure that users can only install approved apps on their company mobile devices.
 This can be done using an app catalog.
 The app catalog functions like a custom play store where your end-users can download, install, and update a selection of secure and compliant apps without the need for interference from the IT department.

 Remote support

-Your MDM solution allows your IT team to remotely support mobile devices.
-In case of malfunctions, they can administer remote support in real time by accessing the device over the cloud network.
-They can also audit devices, and monitor their usage and security vulnerabilities.
-Should there be a security breach they can remotely lock and wipe a device of any critical data.
+Your MDM solution allows your IT team to support mobile devices remotely.
+In case of malfunctions, they can administer remote support in real-time by accessing the device over the cloud network.
+They can also audit devices and monitor their usage and security vulnerabilities.
+Should there be a security breach, they can remotely lock and wipe a device of any critical data.

 In case of a system crash, your MDM Software can also serve as a backup for your mobile devices, preventing the corruption or loss of data.